-The early lessons invite us to question both how we see and what we see.
+The early lessons of A Course in Miracles invite us to question both how we see and what we see.
 Our natural human reliance is on the physical eyes.
-In general, we accept without question the data they provide.
-If it can’t be perceived with physical eyes, then it’s suspect.
-The Course wants us to reverse this thinking.
+In general, we accept without question the world our sight provides.
+This leads to a curious belief, though: that what can’t be perceived with the eyes does not actually exist.
+The course aims to reverse this thinking.

 Our lives are built around desire.
 We want to eat and drink, make love and make happy, be sheltered and entertained, and we want to live forever.
 Among these many desires, A Course in Miracles gently teaches us to prioritize vision in order that we might “see” what the eyes insist does not exist.

 You cannot lay aside the obstacles to real vision without looking upon them, for to lay aside means to judge against.
 If you will look, the Holy Spirit will judge, and He will judge truly.
 Yet He cannot shine away what you keep hidden, for you have not offered it to Him and He cannot take it away from you (T-12.II.9:6-8).